titouangaldo/flash_card_serv/README.md

 ## database set up
 > #### info
 >	flask db
->command added by flask-migrate
+>command added by **flask-migrate**
 >generate everything related to database migrations

+create the migration repository:

 	flask db init

-create the migration repository
+generate automatic migration script:

-	flask db migrate -m "<comment>" generate automatic migration script
+	flask db migrate -m "<comment>"

+apply migration script:

 	flask db upgrate
-apply migration script

 ## run the server
-Use 'flask run'
-to run the server locally.
+Use `flask run` to run the server locally.
-Use flask 'run --host=0.0.0.0' for it to be publicky available
+Use `flask run --host=0.0.0.0` for it to be publicky available

 ## flask shell
-Use 'flask shell' command to run a python shell with database classes imported.
+Use `flask shell` command to run a python shell with database classes imported.
-Add the classes you want to be able to access to in the	'make_shell_context' function definition in **flask_card_serv.py** file.
+Add the classes you want to be able to access to in the	`make_shell_context` function definition in **flask_card_serv.py** file.